 September 17, 2006, will be forever etched in my mind and in my heart.
 It was the day I both welcomed and said goodbye to my beautiful twin girls, Gabrielle and Michelle.
 Due to pregnancy complications, they were both born and died too soon.
 In days, weeks, and years since then, I have dealt with grieving the loss of a child.

-During this time of grief, I have found many Bible verses of condolence for times of loss.
-The path of grief is a tough one, but I hope you will find some solace and comfort in knowing that God is with you through this.
+During this time of grief, I have found many Bible verses to comfort the grieving mother.
+The path of grief is a tough one, but I hope you will find some solace and comfort during this difficult time in knowing that God is with you through this.

 - 1. Joshua 1:9